 Is sleep apnea hereditary?

-If your parents suffer from sleep apnea, you’re 50 percent more likely to develop a sleep disorder.
-Sleep apnea can be caused from a variety of factors, such as a narrowed airway, genetics, excess weight, nasal congestion, and smoking.
-Fortunately, Dr. Dahan offers several sleep apnea treatments to relieve symptoms and help you get a good night’s rest.
+When it comes to developing a sleep apnea disorder, you’re 50 percent more likely to have sleep apnea if your parents suffer from it.
+Sleep apnea can be caused by a variety of factors, such as a narrowed airway, genetics, excess weight, nasal congestion, and smoking.
+Luckily, Dr. Dahan offers several sleep apnea treatments to relieve your symptoms and help you get a quality night’s sleep.

-Contact our Ottawa office at (613) 454-1854 to schedule your consultation with Dr. Dahan.
-He’ll review your symptoms and determine whether you’re showing signs of sleep apnea.
-If so, we’ll ask you to undergo a sleep test so we can get a better understanding of your condition to provide you with the best possible care.
+If you’re wondering if you have sleep apnea disorder, contact our Ottawa office at (613) 454-1854 to schedule an appointment with Dr. Dahan.
+At your consultation, he’ll review your symptoms and determine whether or not you’re showing signs of sleep apnea.
+If Dr. Dahan determines you’re suffering from sleep apnea, we’ll have you undergo a sleep test so we can get a better understanding of your condition to provide you with the best possible care.

 Is sleep apnea life-threatening?

-Untreated sleep apnea can lead to serious health consequences, such as heart disease, stroke, high blood pressure, and diabetes.
-That’s why it’s crucial to seek treatment immediately after getting diagnosed with sleep apnea.
-Dr. Dahan offers several effective treatments to tackle your sleep apnea and help you sleep soundly at night.
+If you leave your sleep apnea untreated, it can lead to serious health issues, such as heart disease, stroke, high blood pressure, and diabetes.
+This is why it’s important to seek treatment immediately after getting your sleep apnea diagnosis.
+Dr. Dahan offers multiple effective treatment options to tackle your sleep apnea and help improve your quality of life.

 Are there alternative ways to treat sleep apnea?

-Making certain lifestyle changes can significantly help reduce sleep apnea symptoms when combined with CPAP use or oral appliance therapy.
-Natural remedies to help treat sleep apnea include losing weight, regular exercise, limiting alcohol consumption, avoiding tobacco use, and positional therapy.
+When it comes to treating sleep apnea, making certain lifestyle changes can significantly reduce your symptoms when combined with CPAP use or oral appliance therapy.
+Natural remedies to help treat sleep apnea include losing weight, regular exercise, limiting alcohol consumption, avoiding the use of tobacco, and positional therapy.

 I think I suffer from sleep apnea.
 What do I do?

-If you think you’re suffering from sleep apnea, the first step is taking a sleep test for a proper diagnosis.
-A sleep study, or test, is typically conducted in an overnight sleep lab by a sleep specialist to monitor your sleeping patterns.
-For your convenience, Dr. Dahan offers at-home sleep tests to complete from the comfort of your home.
+If you feel you may be suffering from sleep apnea disorder, the first step is to obtain a proper diagnosis by taking a sleep test.
+A sleep study, or test, is usually conducted in an overnight lab by a sleep specialist to monitor sleeping patterns.
+For your convenience, Dr. Dahan offers an at-home sleep test that you can complete in the comfort of your own home.

-Taking a sleep study is necessary to receive a clear and accurate diagnosis for your condition, allowing our team to provide you with the best possible care.
-Once you have the diagnosis, Dr. Dahan can help determine the most effective solution for treating your sleep apnea.
+Taking a sleep test is necessary in order to properly diagnose sleep apnea.
+Our team provides you with the best care possible and will make sure you’re comfortable.
+Once you have the diagnosis, Dr. Dahan can help to determine the most effective solution for treating your sleep apnea.